-Self Driving Motor Vehicles - Automated Driving
+Self-Driving Motor Vehicles - Automated Driving

-A Florida Automobile Accident that was reported throughout the media was a Florida Automobile Accident that took place in Williston, Florida on May 7, 2016 in which a driver (Joshua Brown) of a Tesla died.
-At the time of the crash, the Tesla was in the Autopilot Mode.
-It was reported that the cameras on the Telsa had difficulty distinguishing between the white side of a turning semi tractor trailer and the bright lit sky.
+A Florida Automobile Accident that was reported throughout the media was a Florida Automobile Accident that took place in Williston, Florida, on May 7, 2016, in which a driver (Joshua Brown) of a Tesla died.
+At the time of the crash, the Tesla was in Autopilot Mode.
+It was reported that the cameras on the Tesla had difficulty distinguishing between the white side of a turning semi tractor trailer and the bright lit sky.
 Motor vehicle - Self Driving or Auto Pilot Technology - is still under development and improvement.
 Even the manufacturers will concede that the technology is not perfect.
 As such, it is a bit dangerous for any driver to wholly or mostly rely on the Auto Pilot mode when occupying a motor vehicle as a driver.
-As such, one could argue that the use and availability of the Auto Pilot mode may be a bit premature at this point in time because the “Artificial Intelligence” or “Machine Learning” is still developing.
+As such, one could argue that the use and availability of the Auto Pilot mode may be a bit premature at this point because the “Artificial Intelligence” or “Machine Learning” is still developing.

-The human eye and brain are still far more complex for recognizing, classifying, and categorizing objects and conditions encountered during the operation of the a motor vehicle than the smart camera or computers currently in place on technologically advanced vehicles like Tesla motor vehicles.
+The human eye and brain are still far more complex for recognizing, classifying, and categorizing objects and conditions encountered during the operation of the motor vehicle than the smart camera or computers currently in place on technologically advanced vehicles like Tesla motor vehicles.

-Even though the laws will develop and change with the times as to Self Driving Vehicles or Auto Pilot Vehicles, it is expected the the same four elements to establish a tort or negligence case will continue to be the basis of the developing laws.
+Even though the laws will develop and change with the times as to Self Driving Vehicles or Auto Pilot Vehicles, it is expected that the same four elements to establish a tort or negligence case will continue to be the basis of the developing laws.
 From the horse and buggy days to the present time and beyond, the four elements are:

 - Duty;